Cantilever is remote by choice. To be effective as a remote team, we have clear standards for how we communicate.

 New team members, especially technical and design staff, will always need a little extra help getting up to speed on Cantilever methodologies, and should not feel guilty about asking for more synchronous communication at the outset.
 When possible this communication should take the form of Zoom calls with invites, but if you’re new and you are stuck until you get an answer, it’s much better to try a text or quick call than to waste time.
 If you’re working with a new person, expect more synchronous communication than normal.

 It’s also natural that new people will need an adjustment period to adapt their planning and communication style to our paradigm.
 Managers should help new team members understand this exception and when to stop leaning on it.

-Checking your email/basecamp constantly is discouraged.
+Checking your email or software tools constantly is discouraged.
 This mentality promotes a “Latest and Loudest“ working style, where whatever just came through the door gets more attention than perhaps more important work that hasn’t been as recently front-of-mind.

-Receiving an email or ping from a colleague is NOT a request for urgent response.
-Emails and pings should be dealt with at your own pace.
-Certain company founders take time off during the day to watch kids, and make it up by emailing late at night.
-This does not mean you need to reply when you get these emails!
+Receiving an email or message from a colleague is NOT a request for urgent response.
+Emails and messages should be dealt with at your own pace.

 Having extensive notifications is also not required.
 Our work requires focused blocks of time to oneself, engaging meetings with clients, family time, and time to breathe and reflect.
 Everyone likes their notifications differently, so we don‘t discourage you if you work best with frequent pings, but it is certainly not required.
 By default, keep push notifications off.